1. Overview

 - details of any warranties and any buyer or seller obligations

-6. Sales forecasts
+6. Sales promotion and merchandising

 A sales forecast is a month-by-month prediction of the level of sales you expect to achieve.
 Most businesses draw up a sales forecast once a year.